MS in Physician Assistant Studies Curriculum

 Total Credits Required | 24 |

-Additionally, students are required to return to campus for end of rotation examinations
+During clinical rotations, students are required to return to campus for various assessments,

 Additionally, near the end of the clinical phase, students will participate in an